History of Victa Cinema

 July 2015: 3D equipment was installed in July 2015 in Cinema 2, now allowing Victa Cinemas to screen 3D films.
 The first films to screen in 3D were Jurassic World and Inside Out.
 The installation was completed in time for the winter holidays and proved to be popular with the patrons, both young and old.

-January 2016: The cinema was given a face lift with a new coat of paint, with colours which return it to its heritage style, and the addition of new high quality signage.
+January 2016: The cinema was given a face lift with a new coat of paint, using colours which return it to its heritage style, and the addition of new high quality signage.

 Today, patrons of the Victa Cinemas enjoy the style and charm of the original theatre and have a greater variety in the movies that are shown.
 The Victa Cinema is a popular attraction in its own right and maintains the historical charm of Victor Harbor's bygone era.